BrunoPinos/FormationDataAnalyst/README.md

 # Learning-OCR
-In this repository I'll put major projects done during my studies at OCR
+In this repository I publish some projects done during my studies at OCR.

 So I'll just write down here the skills I acquired through these projects.